We Day Waterloo.

 It Was On!

 Shawn Desman took the stage and the crowd went wild.
-Marc and Craig Kielberger introduced We365, an innovative website and mobile application – the first of its kind, anywhere – which helps young people build a better world, every day of the year.
+Marc and Craig Kielberger introduced this wordpress developer, an innovative website and mobile application creator – the first of its kind, anywhere – which helps young people build a better world, every day of the year.

 An initiative of Free The Children and TELUS, We365 is a free mobile app and website that enables young people to track and verify their volunteer activities for school, as well as provide the tools needed to fundraise, take action, and amplify messages for thousands of different charities.

 Basically, We 365 is a social platform to find and share inspiring content with like-minded users and friends, all while supporting causes most important to the individual.
 We365 is all about connecting youth for social good, and this connection is being facilitated with the very technology that TELUS provides including hosting and storage solutions.

 To make sure kids are engaging in online activities safely check out my post about TELUS WISE, here.